Site Search

 Part 5.
 Introduction of useful content

-Use the Intel® Quartus® Prime design software to develop for Intel® FPGAs.
-Anyone who wants to easily understand the basic operation of Quartus® Prime can learn it in this tutorial.
+To develop Altera® FPGAs, use the Quartus® Prime design software.
+If you want to easily understand the basic operations of Quartus® Prime, you can learn it with this tutorial.

-The popular hands-on seminar is now available online!
-You can study at your own pace anytime, anywhere.
+Our popular hands-on seminars are now available online!
+You can take the course anytime, anywhere, at your own pace.

 1. Preparation